Ben Everitt: Controversies

 Everitt was criticised by opponents during the 2019 election campaign for allegedly staging a photo of himself picking up litter in the car park of the Conservative Club in Bletchley.

 Transphobia

 In May 2020, a tweet posted by Everitt in 2011 was shared on social media, in which he referred to the late Labour MP Tessa Jowell as looking like "a tranny with a hangover".
 He apologised for the remark.

+Expenses

+Everitt attracted media attention in 2021 as a result of an investigation into his second home expenses by the Independent Parliamentary Standards Authority following a complaint by a constituent as a result of official statistics showing that Everitt was among the top ten claimants of second home expenses out of 650 MPs despite his constituency being within a short commute of London.

+The investigation found no evidence that Everitt had broken any rules, concluding that while he was claiming £2,800 per month rent from the taxpayer for a second family home in London despite his children not visiting the property during the 2020/21 financial year and his children being educated in Milton Keynes, this was within the rules.

+Post-parliamentary career

+Since his defeat at the 2024 general election, Everitt has worked as a Director for MK Capital, and a Senior Partner at CRS Global Advisors.

 Personal life

 He married Emma Skinner in 2006; the couple have a son and two daughters.
 He lists his recreations as "family, watching Rugby, drinking beer", and is a member of the United and Cecil Club.